riasingh2353/team27/docs/Lab1.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/e6g0XYT9Gvw" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 A video showing the on-board blinking mechanism is shown below.
-We were able to confirm that both the board and the Arduino IDE were functioning normally.
+This confirmed that both the board and the Arduino IDE were functioning normally.

 *On-board LED blinking:*